ndriannazriel/Advanced-Network-Tech/Lab 6 Configuration.md

 !--- Deny access to internal infrastructure addresses. deny ip any 142.99.0.0 0.0.255.255

-!--- Permit transit traffic.(Remove this??)
+!--- Permit transit traffic.(Remove this)
 permit ip any any

 ```